itsmontel/scholar-ai-website-/AWS_S3_SETUP.md

-# AWS S3 Configuration Guide for Scholar AI
+# AWS S3 Configuration Guide for WriteScholar

-This guide will help you set up proper AWS S3 configuration for your Scholar AI application.
+This guide will help you set up proper AWS S3 configuration for your WriteScholar application.

 ## 🚀 Quick Setup (Recommended)